 Talkative people are rated as smarter, better looking, and more interesting, but that’s not necessarily what our culture needs right now, argues a former Wall Street lawyer whose new book urges introverts not to embrace the ideals of extroversion but to stay true to their inherently thoughtful natures.

-Besides, there is zero correlation between the gift of the gab and good ideas, writes Susan Cain in a fascinating new book called Quiet: The Power of Introverts in a World That Can’t Stop Talking.
+Besides, there is zero correlation between the gift of the gab and good ideas, writes Susan Cain in a fascinating 2012 book called Quiet: The Power of Introverts in a World That Can’t Stop Talking.

 Cain recounts her own struggle to fit in with extroverts at Harvard Law School.
 Sometimes she got so nervous on her way to class she threw up.
 Once, at 9 a.m., she gulped Baileys Irish Cream from a sports bottle to calm her nerves before addressing a group.